itsdfish/SequentialSamplingModels.jl/docs/src/rdm.md

 # Racing Diffusion Model

 The Diffusion Race Model (DRM; Tillman, Van Zandt, & Logan, 2020) is a sequential sampling model in which evidence for options races independently.
-The LBA makes an additional simplification that evidence accumulates in a linear and ballistic fashion, meaning there is no intra-trial noise.
-Instead, evidence accumulates deterministically and linearly until it hits the threshold.
+The DRM is similar to the Linear Ballistic Accumulator, except it assumes noise occurs during the within-trial evidence accumulation process, but the drift rate is constant across trials.

 # Example
-In this example, we will demonstrate how to use the LBA in a generic two alternative forced choice task.
+In this example, we will demonstrate how to use the DRM in a generic two alternative forced choice task.
 ```@setup drm
 using SequentialSamplingModels
 using Plots